olliw42/mLRS/README.md

 ## Software: Installation Bits and Bops ##

-mLRS uses STM32CubeIDE for STM32 targets, and Platformio with VSCode for ESP targets.
+mLRS uses STM32CubeIDE for STM32 targets, and PlatformIO with VSCode for ESP targets.
 For STM32 targets this procedure should work (for ESP targets see [ESP Development](https://github.com/olliw42/mLRS-docu/blob/master/docs/ESP_DEVELOPMENT.md)):

 Let's assume that the project should be located in the folder C:/Me/Documents/Github/mlrs.